Daniel 12

 This time of trouble is the worst the world has ever seen.
 It is the time of God's wrath when it is unmixed with mercy.
 The Spirit of God is finally withdrawn from the unrepentant and the earth descends into chaos and unrestrained evil activity.
 This is also the time of the seven last plagues.
 Christ protects His people during the plagues and He returns to earth during the 7th plague to rescue His people ("thy people shall be delivered").

-Daniel 12:2 KJV: And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.
+KJV: And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.

-Daniel 12:3 KJV: And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.
+KJV: And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.

-Daniel 12:4-7 KJV: 4 But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased.
+KJV: 4 But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased.
 5 Then I Daniel looked, and, behold, there stood other two, the one on this side of the bank of the river, and the other on that side of the bank of the river.
 6 And one said to the man clothed in linen, which was upon the waters of the river, How long shall it be to the end of these wonders?
 7 And I heard the man clothed in linen, which was upon the waters of the river, when he held up his right hand and his left hand unto heaven, and sware by him that liveth for ever that it shall be for a time, times, and an half; and when he shall have accomplished to scatter the power of the holy people, all these things shall be finished.

+Full understanding of the prophecy would not occur ("seal the book") until sometime during the ("time of the end").
+But then, many will study and search ("run to and fro") the Bible and knowledge of the prophecy will increase ("knowledge shall be increased").
 Amos 8:12 "And they shall wander from sea to sea, and from the north even to the east, they shall run to and fro to seek the word of the LORD, and shall not find it."

-One of the heavenly beings asks to know when that would occur.
-The other being states that it will occur after the 1260 years of persecution of God's people.
-As seen in multiple other prophecies, that time period began in 538 and ended in 1798.
-This time period calculates to 1260 years ("time, times, and an half") (1 time = 1 year, 1 Jewish year = 360 days, 360 + 2x360 + 180 = 1260 days, 1260 prophetic days = 1260 literal years).
+This time period of persecution is 1260 years ("time, times, and an half") (1 time = 1 year, 1 Jewish year = 360 days, 360 + 2x360 + 180 = 1260 days, 1260 prophetic days = 1260 literal years).
 The time period is repeated in various other prophecies as "forty and two months" (1260 days) and "thousand two hundred and threescore days" (1260 days) (Dan.
-7:25, 12:7, Rev. 11:2, 11:3, 12:6, 12:14, 13:5).
+7:25, 12:7, Rev. 11:2, 11:3, 12:6, 12:14, 13:5) (see more about the 1260 Days in Bible Prophecy).
 They all portray the time when God's people, Jesus' ministry and His Word suffered as the church-state system of the Middle Ages ruled the realm ecclesiastically from 538 to 1798 AD (1260 years).
 When this "scatter[ing] of the power of the holy people" (12:7) for 1260 years was completed ("accomplished"), the "time of the end" would begin.
 So, from 1798 to the Second Coming of Jesus is the "time of the end".

-Daniel 12:8-13 KJV: 8 And I heard, but I understood not: then said I, O my Lord, what shall be the end of these things?
+KJV: 8 And I heard, but I understood not: then said I, O my Lord, what shall be the end of these things?
 9 And he said, Go thy way, Daniel: for the words are closed up and sealed till the time of the end.
 10 Many shall be purified, and made white, and tried; but the wicked shall do wickedly: and none of the wicked shall understand; but the wise shall understand.
 11 And from the time that the daily sacrifice shall be taken away, and the abomination that maketh desolate set up, there shall be a thousand two hundred and ninety days.
 12 Blessed is he that waiteth, and cometh to the thousand three hundred and five and thirty days.
 13 But go thou thy way till the end be: for thou shalt rest, and stand in thy lot at the end of the days.

 < Back to Michael the Prince